microsoft/InnerEye-DeepLearning/docs/bring_your_own_model.md

     def get_data_module(self) -> LightningDataModule:
         # This should read data from self.local_dataset.
 Before training, the data folder "azure_dataset
-        # (given by self.azure_dataset_id) will be downloaded for mounted, and its local path set in
+        # (given by self.azure_dataset_id) will be downloaded or mounted, and its local path set in
         # self.local_dataset
         return MyDataModule(root_folder=self.local_dataset)
 ```